Hengle/Folkvangr/Trailer Outline.md

 ![logo](https://github.com/jcongerkallas1/Folkvangr/blob/master/Images/title_v1.jpg)

 ### Title Sequence
+Folkvangr is a working title for the project.
+When a better name is finalized, the title logo will be created.

 If animated, the title will display the logo with superimposed rune letters rotating one by one into recognizable alphabet letters.
+The background will probably involve some kind of knotwork motif.

 The previous logo mockup was based on a traditional Norse motif called a gripping beast.
 It will probably get changed to a world tree motif, ouroboros, raven, or an alternate pretzel-beastie design.